muratk5n/thirdwave/en/README.md

 production of small, portable, H2/NH3 heating units, provided cheaply to the world (otherwise they'll just burn wood, coal).
-Lavo was [already working](https://revolution-green.com/unsw-develop-hydrogen-storage-renewables/) on such a tech to power ovens (using a heat-exchange chemical reaction wout creating a flame) with simple H2 canisters.
+Lavo was [already working](https://revolution-green.com/unsw-develop-hydrogen-storage-renewables/) on such a tech to power ovens (using a heat-exchange chemical reaction) with simple H2 canisters.
 2) For home heating, massive H2 pipeline infra needs to be built which can provide homes the fuel, they can use that for heating, through CHP.

 ---